meetjoysar/Hand_Sign_Recognition/README.md

 # Hand_Sign_Recognition
+This project was a collaborative effort among myself and three friends during our third semester at our college.

 This project serves as a basic showcase of the exceptional accuracy achieved by utilizing the K-Nearest Neighbors (KNN) algorithm for computer vision tasks.
 It demonstrates the successful development of a finger spelling sign language translator with an impressive accuracy rate of 95%.